 This surgery is for women or men with sagging abdominal skin and abdominal wall muscle separation who are at or close to their goal weight.
 Tummy tucks in Troy are a body sculpting surgery, and are not intended for weight loss.

-This procedure removes excess skin at the abdomen and tightens the rectus abdominis (the six pack) muscle.
-This is typically performed after a woman has had one or more children or in men or women with history of large weight loss.
-This operation makes the abdomen flatter and helps to restore the continuity of the abdominal wall muscles often alleviating the “still pregnant” appearance of the abdomen.
-It can remove stretch marks if the stretch marks are below the belly button.
+A tummy tuck removes excess skin at the abdomen and tightens the rectus abdominis (the six pack) muscle.
+This procedure is typically performed after a woman has had one or more children or in men or women with a history of substantial weight loss.
+This operation makes the abdomen flatter and helps to restore the continuity of the abdominal wall muscles, often alleviating the “still pregnant” appearance of the abdomen.
+Dr. DeLuca-Pytell can perform a tummy tuck at our Troy office to remove stretch marks if the stretch marks are below the belly button.
 The muscle repair may make core exercises more effective and in some can help back pain.

 For a stretched abdomen with stretch marks and hanging skin, a tummy tuck gives a flatter abdomen which responds better to toning exercises.
 Patients report feeling better in bathing suits and clothing and increased self confidence.

-The tradeoff for a flatter abdomen is a long scar that spans hip to hip, and sometimes longer, as well as one around the belly button.
+The tradeoff for a flatter abdomen is a long scar that spans hip to hip (and sometimes longer) as well as a scar around the belly button.
 Skin sensation may decrease below the belly button.
 Not all stretch marks can be removed.
 Sometimes, the excess skin may continue around the back for which a belt lipectomy (a tuck for the back) may help.
 The end of the scar may stick out after healing is over (called a dog ear) and need revision.
 Dr. DeLuca-Pytell performs drainless abdominoplasty using a technique that eliminates painful and annoying drainage tubes.

 This is a cosmetic procedure, paid for by the patient.
-For some patients with severe rashes and significant skin overhang after gastric bypass or other large weight loss, health insurance may cover a portion of the procedure.
-It almost always requires precertification, meaning there is a list of qualifications that must be met in order to meet criteria the insurance company puts forth to meet medical necessity.
+For Troy patients with severe rashes and significant skin overhang after gastric bypass or other large weight loss, health insurance may cover a portion of the tummy tuck procedure.
+This coverage almost always requires precertification, meaning there is a list of qualifications that must be met in order to meet criteria the insurance company puts forth to meet medical necessity.
 This can only be determined by examination.
-If criteria are not met, cosmetic pricing is offered.
+At this time, Dr. DeLuca-Pytell is no longer accepting insurance for panniculectomy operations.

 2 – 4 hours (depending on the extent of procedure).